 Q: Should I write magic hour or golden hour?

 A: Golden hour is the warm sun touching the horizon.
-Magic hour is the slightly cooler few minutes right after sunset, with purple and amber sky.
-Pick one based on the look you want.
+Magic hour is the slightly cooler few minutes right after sunset, with a purple and amber sky.
+Pick one based on the look you want, and never use both in the same prompt.

 Q: How do I keep the sun position consistent across multiple clips in a sequence?